High School Rowing in Traverse City

 During the spring season each team may only represent a single scholastic entity which means we split our rowers and event entries between TC Central and TC West.
 We still practice as one team, share the same equipment and coaching staff, wear the same uniform, and support each other as one team but are required to race separately.
 Those who live within the TCAPS school district but are homeschooled or attend a school that does not offer rowing are permitted to race as either Central or West.

-The Tritons Rowing program has seen a high percentae of its athletes be recruited and receive college scholarships, often having multiple schools to consider.
-We believe that the team-oriented mindset, confidence and strong work ethic we promote within our team can help drastically boost opportunities to receive a top tier college education in a much more affordable way.
+The Tritons Rowing program has seen a high percentage of its athletes be recruited and receive college scholarships, often having multiple schools to consider.
+We believe the team-oriented mindset, confidence and strong work ethic we promote within our team can help drastically boost opportunities to receive a top tier college education in a much more affordable way.
 For those interested, we have a 10-step guide on what you will need to do!

 Rowing is a traveling sport with 3-4 races per season.
 All races will be listed on the team calendar at the start of the season and families are responsible for making their own travel arrangements to and from the events.
 Athletes need to be at the hotel at 7:30pm the night before each race for the team meeting.
 Parents that drive athletes down to a race are responsible for bringing them to the race site in the morning.